celestiaorg/docs/how-to-guides/arbitrum-integration.md

 [uses the same fallback mechanism](https://github.com/celestiaorg/nitro/blob/f01968eb3d4e19329e9c92b050e98a8e5772f1f2/arbnode/batch_poster.go#L845-L857).

-[More information can be found on the Ethereum fallback mechanisms for Celestia](./ethereum-fallback.md), which enables Ethereum L2s (or L3s) to “fall back” to using Ethereum calldata for data availability in the event of downtime on Celestia Mainnet Beta.
+[More information can be found on the Ethereum fallback mechanisms for Celestia](./ethereum-fallback.md), which enables Ethereum L2s (or L3s) to ＂fall back＂ to using Ethereum calldata for data availability in the event of downtime on Celestia Mainnet Beta.